forrestbao/covid-19/README.md

 ```

 The scaler file is loaded via the `-r` option when scaling data in `svm-scale`.
 The model file is loaded as a mandatory argument when making predictions in `svm-predict`.

+## Help
+If you have any questions, please contact Forrest Bao at forrest dot bao @ gmail dot com, or create an issue ticket.